The Best Rain Jacket for Women Review

 The Sierra Designs Stretch - Women's is the lowest scorer in this category, and we are pleased to introduce another stretchy rain jacket on the market this year: the Mountain Hardwear Stretch Ozonic - Women's.

-On the opposite end of the ventilation spectrum is the Mountain Hardwear Ozonic with very tiny and almost useless pit-zips.
+On the opposite end of the ventilation spectrum is the Mountain Hardwear Ozonic with tiny and almost useless pit-zips.

 Patagonia also introduces another take on durability.
-If you're looking for a jacket that won't wear out because you're a consumer conscious of the waste generated by poorly designed, "disposable" outdoor clothing, Patagonia offers several ways to extend the life of your garment: they offer repair guidelines on their website and promise no repair will void their Ironclad Guarantee; they offer a trade-in program at their store in Portland; and if all else fails, they will still recycle 100% of their handiwork — just drop it off or send it in.
+If you're looking for a jacket that won't wear out because you're a consumer conscious of the waste generated by poorly designed, "disposable" outdoor clothing, Patagonia offers several ways to extend the life of your garment: they offer repair guidelines and promise no repair will void their Ironclad Guarantee; they offer a trade-in program at their store in Portland; and if all else fails, they will still recycle 100% of their handiwork — just drop it off or send it in.

 — Lyra Pierotti